deepflowio/docs/translate/translated/04-best-practice/06-production-deployment.md

 # Use Managed MySQL

 In a production environment, it is recommended to use a managed MySQL to ensure availability.
 It is recommended to use MySQL version 8.0 or above.
-You need to create the following databases and grant accounts in advance:
+The following databases need to be created and authorized in advance:

 - deepflow
 - grafana